knutsoned/DoorQuest/Diary.md

 - long press of main button is esc/tab, even in console
 - tab switches between full console (default), 3D view with console sidebar, 3D only
 - when console has focus, accept [A-Za-z0-9], space, backspace, enter
-- mouse dragging will rotate view (OrbitControls for camera)
+- mouse dragging will rotate view (ArcRotate/OrbitControls for camera)
 - basic dialogs take focus, non-choice can be dismissed with tab (back to previous view)
 - level shape system as interchangeable blocks with variations
 - story structure determines shape of paths (door === story choice)